yiphei/yif-AI/boolean_neural_net/README.md

 Because of the NAND gates, it can model non-linear relationships, provided that those relationships can be expressed in bits.
 There is an accompanying jupyter notebook that shows it learning to predict non-linear data.

 ### Conclusions
-This is a proof of concept and there are many things to take this further:
+This is a proof of concept and there are many things that can be improved:
-- Have a hybrid neural net that uses both this boolean layer and the traditional weighted sum of continuous values
+- Have a hybrid neural net that uses both this weighted boolean conjunction layer and the traditional weighted sum of continuous values
 - Extend support for > 1 bit output shape
+- Better backprop beam search

-But ultimately, its achilles heel is also what makes canonical NN so appealing: gradient descent.
-In my simple experiments, the model simply didn’t scale because of bottleneck caused by the backprop algorithms.
+But ultimately, the architecture's achilles heel is also what makes canonical NN so appealing: gradient descent.
+In my simple experiments, the model simply didn’t scale because of bottleneck caused by the backprop algorithm.
 There is definitely room for improvements, and indeed, I was able to make incremental gains in algorithmic efficiency, but it is still dwarfed by gradient descent.
-So I just decided to end my experiment here.
+Therefore, I just decided to end my experiment here.